structured-query-language/structured-query-language.github.io/applied-overview-of-MATCH_RECOGNIZE-clause.md

 # Applied overview of MATCH_RECOGNIZE clause

+Pattern recognition is a common use case in data processing.
+Detecting trend reversals, identifying anomalies, and finding sequences in data are all examples of pattern recognition problems.
+In SQL, Row Pattern Recognition (RPR) became part of the SQL standard in 2016 and `MATCH_RECOGNIZE` was introduced.
 SQL `MATCH_RECOGNIZE` clause can perform Pattern Matching over a set of rows. `MATCH_RECOGNIZE` does this by assigning labels to events, finding the events within an ordered partition, and pulling out any sequences that match the given pattern

 To demonstrate the power of `MATCH_RECOGNIZE` we will use the Unemployment by State data set from BLS.